kauii/maze-solver/README.md

    stack build
    ```

-   **If you make any changes to your project, don't forget to first run stack build again.**
+   *If you make any changes to your project, don't forget to first run stack build again before executing the main.*

 5. Now try to run the project using the command:
      ```bash